Curious about the biblical counseling process? Here is what you can expect if you choose to move forward with Heart Talk Biblical Counseling.

 Part 4: Implementation

+A fourth key component of the biblical counseling process is implementation.
 The bible teaches us to be "doers" of the Word and not merely hearers.
 Therefore, you biblical counselor will provide you with homework to help you implement what you learn during the counseling session.

 Your counselor will hold you accountable to grow and change by implementing what you have learned during the counseling session.